About Bhaja Caves

 Location

-Bhaja Caves are located at a distance of 12 km from Lonavla, in Aurangabad
+distance of 12 km from Lonavla, in Pune district of Maharashtra.

 Attractions

-in number, are beautifully sculptured with many images of different postures
+number, are beautifully sculptured with many images of different postures of

 Cave 12th is a prayer hall, worth a watch, and represents a fantastic